pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/25_System_Settings.md

 ## Website
-System settins about the CMS part of Pimcore.
+System settings about the CMS part of Pimcore.

 ### EU Cookie Policy Notice
 Pimcore has a default implementation for EU cookie policy that looks like as follows.